joknarf/selector/README.md

   -f, --file            file with items
-  -F, --filter          regexp pattern filter items -P, --powerline       y or n, powerline symbol usage
+  -F, --filter          regexp pattern filter items -P, --powerline       y or n, powerline symbol usage -a, --autofilter      y or n, filter at keystrokes
 ```

 selector can be used as command line or sourced to be used as function (bash/zsh/ksh compatible)